anabalves/higher-education/undergrad-systems-analysis-and-development/README.md

-# Systems Analysis and Development (Faculdade de Tecnologia da Zona Leste) - 2020-1 ~ 2022-2
+# Systems Analysis and Development (Faculdade de Tecnologia de São Paulo - Campus Leste) - 2020-1 ~ 2022-2

-This repository contains a collection of activities, projects, and exercises completed during my Systems Analysis and Development course at the Faculdade de Tecnologia da Zona Leste.
+This repository contains a collection of activities, projects, and exercises completed during my Systems Analysis and Development course at the Faculdade de Tecnologia de São Paulo - Campus Leste.
 Inside, you'll find a compilation of my accomplishments, coding challenges, and academic assignments that have contributed to my growth as a developer.
 Feel free to explore and track my progress throughout this learning journey!